|

 and in turn his songs now inspire others.
 In 2006 Vusi performed

-at several WOMAD festivals and was part of a tour arranged by
+at several WOMAD festivals and from October - December he was

-Putumayo entitled 'Acoustic
+on a tour arranged by Putumayo entitled 'Acoustic

 Africa' along with Dobet Gnahoré and Habib Koite.